 You can get the full printable plans for this modern DIY planter including all the instructions for the sub-irrigation system below.

 After about 4 days of filling and in 80-degree days, the inside of the soil is still damp which means that the system is working.

 Stay tuned to see how this works in the future and how long before re-filling the water.
 I am hoping it is going to be a few months, but we will see!

 We started a whole bunch of seeds, and the kids are excited to plant them and watch them grow this season!

-I will be updating this post as time goes by so stay tuned!
+I will be keep updating this post as time goes by so stay tuned!